bonigarcia/selenium-webdriver-java/README.md

 ## Practice site

-This repository also contains a [Practice site] with several sample web pages used as the system under test (SUT) in the Selenium WebDriver test examples.
+This repository also contains a [Practice site], i.e., a representative set of sample web pages used as the system under test (SUT) in the Selenium WebDriver test examples.
 This site is hosted using [GitHub Pages].

 ## About